What Happens After Hernia Surgery

 These risks are:

-We view minimal bruising as an indicator of success, and aim to limit it by using a pressure dressing, worn for 48 hours.- Age, obesity and general frailty often leads to worse bruising
+We view minimal bruising as an indicator of success, and aim to limit it by using hernia pants worn for a minimum of 48 hours post surgery- Age, obesity, blood thinning medications and general frailty often leads to worse bruising.
+The ‘luck of the draw’ is also important.

 • Wound infection